On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Introduction

-We build generic \gls{cc} models along two dimensions.
-The \emph{first dimension} is related to how the \gls{cc} interacts with the bandwidth used for data communication.
-An \emph{\gls{obcc}} uses communication resources that are orthogonal to the ones used for data communication.
-More precisely, \gls{obcc} exerts control over the propagation environment, but is not affected by this control.
-Contrary to this, an \emph{\gls{ibcc}} uses the same communication resources as data communication.
-This implies that the \gls{ibcc} decreases the number of degrees of freedom for transmission of useful data, thereby decreasing the \gls{se} of the overall system.
-Furthermore, the successful transmission of the control messages toward the RIS is dependent on its phase profile.
-For instance, an unfavorable \gls{ris} configuration may cause blockage of the \gls{ibcc} and transmission of further control messages, impacting the overall system performance.
+The \emph{second dimension} regards how the resources used by the \glspl{cc} physically relate with the ones employed for the \gls{dc} used for data communication between the \gls{bs} and \glspl{ue}.
+We consider studying the following two options~\cite{bjornson2022reconfigurable}.
+First, an \emph{\gls{obcc}} uses communication resources that are orthogonal to the ones used by the \gls{dc}.
+More precisely, an \gls{obcc} exerts control over the propagation environment but is not affected by this control.
+Second, an \emph{\gls{ibcc}} uses the same communication resources as the \gls{dc}.
+This implies that the \gls{ibcc} reduces the available resources to transmit data, likely decreasing the performance of the overall system.
+Furthermore, the successful transmission of the control messages toward the \gls{ris} depends on the current behavior of the \gls{ris} elements, meaning that the performance of the \gls{cc} is now dependent on how the \gls{ris} is configured.

-The \emph{second dimension} is built along the traditional diversity-multiplexing trade-off in wireless communication systems.
-In a \emph{diversity transmission}, the data rate is predefined and the sender hopes that the propagation environment is going to support that rate.
-If this is not the case, then, an outage occurs.
-To reflect this paradigm in an \gls{ris} setup, we consider a transmission setup in which the \gls{ris} sweeps through different configurations and the BS tries to select the one that is likely to support the predefined data rate.
-In a \emph{multiplexing transmission}, the data rate is adapted to the actual channel conditions; however, this incurs more signaling for channel estimation.
-In an \gls{ris}-aided setup, the multiplexing transmission corresponds to a case in which the \gls{ris} configuration is purposefully configured to maximize the link \gls{snr} and the data rate is chosen accordingly.

-This paper analyzes the \gls{cc} performance and impact in several communication setups, obtained as combinations of the aforementioned dimensions.
-In doing so, we have necessarily made simplifying assumptions, such as the use of a frame of a fixed length in which the communication takes place.
-This is especially important when analyzing a \gls{cc} performance since any flexibility will affect the design of the \gls{cc}.
-For instance, if a frame has a flexible length that is dependent on the current communication conditions, then, this flexibility can only be enabled through specific signaling over the \gls{cc}, including encoding of control information and feedback\footnote{The simulation code for the paper is available at \url{https://github.com/lostinafro/ris-control}}.

-\paragraph*{Paper Outline} In Section~\ref{sec:model}, the system model is described, while Section~\ref{sec:paradigms} describes the paradigms of communication, focusing on the general description of the methods and the description of the obtained \gls{snr}, \gls{se}, and (eventually) outage generated by the method itself \emph{without accounting for potential control error}.
-Section~\ref{sec:ris-control} describes firstly how to take into account the errors in the \glspl{cc}, which generate further outages/reduction of throughput performance.
-Then, the methods presented in the previous section are analyzed from the control perspective.
-In Section~\ref{sec:results}, the performance of the studied communication paradigms is evaluated, while Section~\ref{sec:conclusions} concludes the paper.